 Your insurance agent can help guide you through the process and answer any additional questions.

-If you cancel your cyber liability insurance policy before it expires, you run the risk of paying more for the same policy later down the road.
+If you cancel your cyber liability insurance policy before it expires, you run the risk of paying more for the same policy later.
 Insurance companies typically charge higher rates to businesses that cancel policies.